7 Things You Need to Know About Hygge

 Hygge (pronounced hoog-ah) is a difficult thing to pin down, but essentially it’s all about wellbeing, creating a feeling of contentment inside yourself.
 The Danes are some of the happiest people in the world, so you might think that hygge is woven into their DNA, but actually, there are similar concepts in other countries too, such as Holland, where it’s known as gezelligheid.
 Hygge is about taking care of yourself mentally and spiritually, by doing the things that make you feel happy in a relaxed way.

 Hygge can be indoors or outdoors

 It’s about finding a conducive atmosphere.
-You might get your hygge on wrapped up in one of our cosy linen blankets on the sofa with your favourite boxset, or in a neighbourhood cafe with mood lighting, great views and staff that are happy to let you while away the hours nursing a good cup of coffee.
-Your hygge place could be a picturesque remote beach, or a park bench where you can be immersed in nature and spend time just watching the world go by at its regular pace.
+You might get your hygge on wrapped up in one of our cozy linen blankets on the sofa with your favorite boxset, or in a neighborhood cafe with mood lighting, great views and staff that are happy to let you while away the hours nursing a good cup of coffee.
+Your hygge place could be a picturesque remote beach or a park bench where you can be immersed in nature and spend time just watching the world go by at its regular pace.